OUTDOOR WORSHIP

 Flower Delivery Ministry

+The Flower Delivery Ministry was inaugurated after Easter Sunday, 2020.
 With a huge array of flowers intended to adorn the sanctuary, Easter was a virtual service for the first time in the history of Trinity Church.
 What to do with the flowers?

-Ken Wilson and Pastoral Care Team-member, Chris Dismukes, pulled together a team of three to arrange over 60 small vases the day after Easter.
+Ken Wilson and Pastoral Care Team-member Chris Dismukes, pulled together a team of three to arrange over 60 small vases the day after Easter.
 Another team of three delivered to parishioners at Retirement Communities, nursing homes and those alone at home.

 Out of this effort, the Flower Guild learned that this small gift of flowers from the altar was a symbol of God’s love, and our love and support of one another.
+This ministry is now a part of Pastoral Care, as we think of those in need, dealing with trying times, or celebrating a milestone.

 Each Sunday, volunteers meet at Trinity after the 10:45 service to rearrange flowers from the altar to smaller vases.
 Deliveries follow with one or two volunteers who may have 4-6 vases, depending on flower availability.

-gives just as much joy to us as the joy delivered to others.
+Our group currently consists of 30 volunteers.
+Being a part of this ministry gives just as much joy to us as the joy delivered to others.
 We receive many wonderful well wishes from recipients who are grateful for this small way of showing support.
-To date, over 800 flower arrangements have been delivered by this committed team.
+To date, over 1,100 flower arrangements have been delivered by this committed team.

 Please contact me if you are interested in arranging, delivering or both, or if you know of a parishioner who would benefit from a delivery.